cayang/2020-msia423-yang/README.md

     export MYSQL_PORT=<your-MySQL-port>
     ```

-2. Creating a `.mysqlconfig` file in the root of the repository to store the code above:
+2. Creating a `.mysqlconfig` file via command `vi .mysqlconfig` in the root of the repository to store the code above:

     ```bash
     export MYSQL_USER=<your-MySQL-user>